Site Contents:

 • Dave Zelisse

-And of course, no work on the PM would be complete without acknowledging the fine work of PMHS President Art Million, who is not only the pioneer PM historian, but has written most of the books and articles published about the PM over the past several decades.
-Art has also provided valuable background information (and error-correction!) for this site.
+And of course, no work on the PM would be complete without acknowledging the fine work of late PMHS President Art Million, who was not only a pioneer PM historian, but has written most of the books and articles published about the PM over the past several decades.
+Art provided valuable background information (and error-correction!) for this site.

 Use of this Web site and the materials contained within it is subject to specific terms and conditions.